 Repairing your home

-Search the North QLD Flood Register for available QBCC licensed contractors to help with repairs.
+Search the register for available QBCC licensed contractors to help with repairs.

 If you are over 60 years of age or have a disability, Home Assist Secure can provide subsidised assistance for minor repairs, maintenance and modifications related to health, safety and security.

 More advice for cleaning up after a disaster:

 - Cleaning up a smoke affected home after a fire

 Help with housing